MrBlackHat115/BankService_Database/README.md

+# **What is this database?**
-A MySQL-based banking database system designed to manage clients, accounts, transactions, employees, departments, cards, and bank branches (franchises).
+* A MySQL-based banking database system designed to manage clients, accounts, transactions, employees, departments, cards, and bank branches (franchises).